sympower/dt-data-load-tool/docs/website/docs/running-in-production/running.md

 ## Data left behind

-By default, `dlt` leaves the loaded packages intact so they may be fully queried and inspected after loading.
+By default, `data_load_tool` leaves the loaded packages intact so they may be fully queried and inspected after loading.
 This behavior may be changed so that the successfully completed jobs are deleted from the loaded package.
 In that case, for a correctly behaving pipeline, only a minimum amount of data will be left behind.
 In `config.toml`:

 ```toml
 [load]
 delete_completed_jobs=true
 ```

-Also, by default, `dlt` leaves data in the [staging dataset](../dlt-ecosystem/staging.md#staging-dataset), used during merge and replace load for deduplication.
+Also, by default, `data_load_tool` leaves data in the [staging dataset](../dlt-ecosystem/staging.md#staging-dataset), used during merge and replace load for deduplication.
 In order to clear it, put the following line in `config.toml`:

 ```toml
 [load]